What is FASD?

 Many individuals with FASD are smaller than their peers; some have distinctive facial characteristics.
 However, brain damage can be extensive even if the facial features are minimal or not present.
 Individuals with FASD face difficulty in navigating the world around them.
 They display characteristic behaviors that repeatedly get them into trouble.
 These may include:

 - Poor social skills

 - Ability to repeat rules but not practice them

 - A general cluelessness

-Due to their strengths, people often don’t discover their deficits and set expectations they cannot meet.
+Due to their strengths, parents, teachers and others often don’t discover their deficits and set expectations they cannot meet.